AppSecure-nrw/security-belts/purple/static-analysis-for-all-self-written-components.md

 # Static analysis for all self written components

-Use static code analysis tools to perform checks on all self written components.
+Use static code analysis tools to perform checks on all self-written components.

 ## Benefits